HaoSun1/scratch/README.md

 # scratch project

 #this is a scratch project

+# additional lines were added